-You’ll likely start by selling your company, not just its product.
+You’ll likely start by selling your company to a potential buyer, not just its product.

 But you’ll need to get through that quickly.

-Spend more than two minutes on your “company overview,” and there’s a sharp drop off in your likelihood of winning the deal.
+Spend more than two minutes of your sales pitch on your “company overview,” and there’s a sharp drop off in your likelihood of winning the deal.